vanatteveldt/rsyntax/README.md

 For a detailed explanation please see [this working paper](https://github.com/vanatteveldt/rsyntax/blob/master/Querying_dependency_trees.pdf).

-As a quick demonstration, you can run the following code.
+For a quick and dirty demo, keep on reading.

 First, we’ll need to parse some data.
 In the working paper we use the spacyr package (for the spaCy parser), but this requires running Python.
 Another option that does run in native R is the udpipe package (for the UDPipe parser).
 The following code automatically downloads the English model and applies it to parse the given text.

     library(udpipe)
-    tokens = udpipe(c('Mary Jane loves John Smith, and Mary is loved by John'), 'english')
+    tokens = udpipe('Mary Jane loves John Smith, and Mary is loved by John', 'english')
+    #> Downloading udpipe model from https://raw.githubusercontent.com/jwijffels/udpipe.models.ud.2.4/master/inst/udpipe-ud-2.4-190531/english-ewt-ud-2.4-190531.udpipe to /home/kasper/Dropbox/rsyntax/english-ewt-ud-2.4-190531.udpipe
+    #> Visit https://github.com/jwijffels/udpipe.models.ud.2.4 for model license details

 rsyntax requires the tokens to be in a certain format.
 The as\_tokenindex() function converts a data.frame to this format.
 For